 Liquid petroleum gas, like gasoline fumes, tends to pool in low spots in the coach until a spark sets it off.
 Newer motorhomes are equipped with an automatic shut-off for when its sensor detects an LPG leak.
 If you have a leak, be sure to shut the propane off at the tank.

 The first rule of RV firefighting is to save lives first and property second.
 Get yourself and your family to safety before attempting to extinguish a fire.
-Only if you can do so without endangering yourself or others should you use firefighting aids on hand.
+Only if you can do so without endangering yourself or others should you use firefighting aids on that are on hand.

 Get help.
 Adults and older children should know how to dial 911 or 0, and how to get emergency help on any CB, VHF, or ham radio available.